indumuni/customer-phone-number-service/README.md

 ## Architecture
 Followed standard practices,
-- Controller, Service, Repository, Domain model and Value objects to expose to outside
+- Controller, Service, Repository, Domain and model objects to expose to outside
 - Added Exception handler for status update to cover phone not found scenario
 - Most of the 400's are taken care by Spring Boot